Christian Yelich Preview, Player Props: Brewers vs. Padres

 Padres Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Padres pitching staff ranks 11th in MLB.
+- The pitching staff for the Padres has a collective nine K/9, which ranks 11th in the league.

-- The Padres have the fifth-ranked team ERA across all MLB pitching staffs (3.85).
+- The Padres' 3.86 team ERA ranks fifth across all league pitching staffs.

-- Avila (0-0) makes the start for the Padres, his second of the season.
+- In his most recent appearance on Tuesday, the right-hander went 5 1/3 innings against the Miami Marlins, allowing one earned run while surrendering five hits.

-- The right-hander last appeared in relief on Tuesday, when he tossed two-thirds of an inning against the Miami Marlins, allowing one earned run while giving up two hits.
+- In 17 games this season, the 32-year-old has an ERA of 2.63, with 8 strikeouts per nine innings.
+Opponents are batting .212 against him.

 © 2023 Data Skrive.
 All rights reserved.